AAFC-BICoE/seqdb-api/README.md

 # seqdb-api

-Services for managing laboratory workflows and DNA sequence tracking
+Sequence management services managing laboratory workflows leading to DNA sequences.

+seqdb-api is an implementation of the Sequence Module for the [DINA project](https://www.dina-project.net/).